 Figure.
 3 Guided wave attenuation rate in a rebar embedded in different cement pastes.

-Popular version of paper 2pAAa4, “Challenges of musical instrument reproduction including directivity”
+Popular version of paper 2pAAa10, “High-resolution measurements of speech directivity”

 170th ASA Meeting, Jacksonville